Arts and Lectures Committee

 Roane State Community College's Arts & Lectures Committee strives to enrich lives throughout the college and community by creating and sponsoring a broad variety of cultural and artistic events.
 The Committee attempts to promote critical thinking, multicultural awareness and intellectual curiosity by presenting programs that challenge worldviews and stimulate discussion on topics of current and enduring human interest.

 - Cinema Lecture Series - Faculty members from RSCC present academic analyses/discussions of beloved and cult movies.

 - Films for Fun Series - Films are shown as a standalone event.

-- Guest Lecturer Series - Regional and national experts share their knowledge on a variety of topics—historical, cultural, literary, and political.
+- Lecturer Series - Regional and national experts share their knowledge on a variety of topics—historical, cultural, literary, and political.

 - Writers at Roane State Reading Series - Authors from RSCC and the region present excerpts from their published works and discuss research, writing as craft, and the process of publishing before answering audience questions.

-- September 17, 2020, Constitution Day event for 2020, Guest Lecturer Series—Tyler Boyd, author of Tennessee Statesman Harry T. Burn: Woman Suffrage, Free Elections & a Life of Service.
+- September 17, 2020, Constitution Day event for 2020, Lecturer Series—Tyler Boyd, author of Tennessee Statesman Harry T. Burn: Woman Suffrage, Free Elections & a Life of Service.

 - February 28, 2020, Films for Fun Series—Pretty in Pink.

 - December 16, 2019, Films for Fun Series—Scrooged.